Skip to content

 • FPS (Full Payment Submission), on or before each payday, for every employee paid

-Penalties for late RTI:
+Penalties for late RTI filing:

 Employer sizeMonthly late-filing penalty